 Educational Stability for Children in Care

 Every year the State of Georgia assumes the role of parent to thousands of children who have been neglected or abused by their families.
-Outcomes for the 7,000 'children in care' in Georgia, especially those in care for substantial periods of time, make sobering statements about these children's future: 25% of foster children end up homeless and 25% of male foster kids end up in prison.
-Only 3 % graduate from college.
+The outcomes for the State's 7,000 children in care are dismal: 25% of foster children end up homeless, and 25% of male foster kids end up in prison.
+Only three percent graduate from college.

-- if change in schools is in the best interest of the child, then assuring the transition is as timely and seamless as possible;
+- Assuring, if a change in schools is in the best interest of the child, that the transition is as timely and seamless as possible

-- access to effective services and supports (such as tutoring, credit recovery, and special education) to ensure successful completion of high school;
+- Improving access to effective services and supports (such as tutoring, credit recovery, and special education) to ensure successful completion of high school

 - Post-secondary tuition assistance and other support to help a child succeed in college.